Our Employment Law Team

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-Counsel’s fees may be incurred in addition to our fees and these normally include an initial brief fee which can vary from £1000.00 plus VAT to 5000.00 plus VAT (depending on experience of the advocate and the complexity of the case).
+Counsel’s fees may be incurred in addition to our fees and these normally include an initial brief fee which can vary from £1000.00 plus VAT to 5000.00 plus VAT (depending on the experience of the advocate and the complexity of the case).
 This covers initial preparation for the hearing and day one in the tribunal.

-There is also a daily rate thereafter estimated between £750.00 plus VAT – £2000.00 plus VAT per day (depending on experience of the advocate) for actual attendance at a Tribunal Hearing (including any other preparation time)
+There is also a daily rate thereafter estimated between £750.00 plus VAT – £2000.00 plus VAT per day (depending on the experience of the advocate) for actual attendance at a Tribunal Hearing (including any other preparation time)